meilisearch/documentation/learn/advanced/pagination.md

 pageNavigation.append(buttonNext);
 ```

-We can also disable them as required when at the first or last page of search results:
+We can also disable them as required when on the first or last page of search results:

 ```js
 buttonNext.disabled = results.page === results.totalPages;